-If you were to only do one thing when visiting Havana you have to go to the Malecon, the city’s sea drive, and watch the sun set over the ocean and the city skyline.
-At this time Malecon transforms and comes to life; couples go walking, group of friends talk and watch the waves together and street performers play all along the thoroughfare as the dusk sets.
-Thanks to centuries of cross-cultural fermentation Malecon and Cuba’s capital is a round the clock jam session of staggering diversity: from Rumba, son cubano, to jazz and hip hop – it’s all resonating here.
+If you were to do only one thing while visiting Havana you have to go to the Malecon at dusk, the city’s sea drive, and watch the sunset over the ocean and the city skyline.
+At this time the Malecon boulevard transforms and comes to life; couples go walking, groups of friends talk and watch the waves together, and street performers play all along the thoroughfare as the dusk sets.
+Thanks to centuries of cross-cultural fermentation Malecon and Cuba’s capital is a round the clock jam session of staggering diversity: from Rumba to jazz and hip hop – it’s all resonating here.
 Cuba may have endured shortages and sacrifices over the past decades, but the arts – music in particular – have prospered.
 Creativity is particularly strong in Havana, where faded grandeur and animated street life is starting to rediscover its entrepreneurial spirit.

 While venturing through the streets of Havana I spoke to many Cubans content of changes and hopeful for the future.
 Although still underdeveloped in many areas the island slowly embraces the future and globalization and the new generation of Cubans is entirely immersed in Western culture, its music, clothing, aspirations.
 Yet the visible presence of revolution, Che and Fidel remains integral part of Cuban daily life.